firepd/PI-eLight/readme.md

+## π-eLight: Learning Interpretable Programmatic
+Policies for Effective Traffic Signal Control

-## π-eLight: Programmatic Interpretable Reinforcement Learning for Effective Traffic Signal Control
+> **⚠️ Important Note:** This repository was initially created for our paper titled "[π-eLight: Programmatic Interpretable Reinforcement Learning for Effective Traffic Signal Control]".
+The title has been changed in the final published version.

+*   **Final Published Version:** doi: https://doi.org/10.1109/TMC.2025.3600533

 π-eLight is an improvement over our previous work, π-Light.
 Similar to the previous work, we represent the policy using programs.
 We propose a new program framework that includes an additional program to determine whether to maintain the current phase.
 Additionally, we introduce an improved program search algorithm to explore program combinations. π-eLight outperforms π-Light and achieved first place in the Traffic Signal Control track of the 2024 Tencent Kaiwu Global AI Competition.